Norald/EpamProjectsHomework/homework_9/spring-cloud-overview-homework/HOMEWORK.md

      -H "Content-Type: application/json" \
      -d '{"userName": "{сreatedUserName}", "product": "{сreatedProductName}"}'
 ```
-* `OrdersController.class` in `orders` module should have no `RestTamplate` and should user Feign interfaces to make HTTP calls.
+* `com.epam.orders2.OrdersController.class` in `orders` module should have no `RestTamplate` and should user Feign interfaces to make HTTP calls.

 * Check is `notification` service have handled POST request
 ``` bash